Shilpa0612/school-app-backend/API.md

 **Notes:**

 - Available for message sender only
-- Can only edit messages within 5 minutes of creation
+- Can only edit `pending` or `rejected` messages (cannot edit `approved` messages)
+- **Important**: When editing a rejected message, it will automatically reset to `pending` status and require re-approval before being sent to the recipient
+- **No time limit**: Rejected messages can be edited anytime, as they need correction and re-approval

 **Response:**